 Travis is a veteran, so he has insurance through the VA.
 As we are self-employed, we pay for Missy’s health insurance out of pocket.
 Americas Mailbox gave us a couple of contacts for agents in South Dakota, but we ended up going with a policy we found on healthcare.gov.
 None of the insurance companies in South Dakota offer nationwide plans, so the plan isn’t a great option for out-of-network visits, but at least we have it if there’s an emergency.
 Other options to look into are short-term plans, usually a year long in duration, that often offer nationwide coverage.
 Or healthshare plans, which are faith-based companies that aren’t technically insurance, but quite a few full timers utilize.
 I personally would never use one, so do your research to find a plan that you are most comfortable with and works the best for your needs.

 Move Our Business

-Our business is currently registered in California, but our attorney is in the process of getting it registered in South Dakota.
-Once that is done, the business will be ‘closed’ in California.
-While you can most likely take care of this on your own, we have peace of mind knowing that everything is being done properly and legally.
+Our business was registered in California, so we had our attorney get it registered in South Dakota.
+While you can most likely take care of this on your own, we have peace of mind knowing that everything was done properly and legally.